debbiect246/recipe-app/README.md

 Acknowledgements
-I received inspiration for this project from my mentor Simen Daehlin, fellow students especially Jo Wings, Miro, John Lynch and John L3.
-Family, friends and my teaching colleagues and school students were also very helpful,
+I received inspiration for this project from my mentor Simen Daehlin, fellow students especially Jo Wings, Miro, John Lynch and John Longatty.
+Family, friends and my teaching colleagues and school students were also very helpful in giving me feedback.
+I used pymongo documentation to help me get my code correct.